stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Grid Builder

-Before we introduce tesselation we will first render a static terrain model.
+Before we introduce tesselation we will first render a static terrain model as a baseline for the demo application.

 We start with a new model builder that constructs a _grid_ of _quads_ in the X-Z plane: